 Once you have your list of customers, you can figure out the ‘why’ and the ‘what’:

-- Why they’ve stayed with you for so long?
+• Why have they stayed with you for so long?

 So how can you find these answers?
 Here are a few ways to go about it.